XueliangHan/xuelianghan.github.com/cs/linux.markdown

 * End of stdin in the bash: CTRL+D
 * bg: check background task in current shell
   * %1: recovery the first task

+####cd/pushd/popd
+* pushd/popd: use to navigate during different directory
+  * _pushd /mnt_: navigate to /mnt and put current directory into stack
+  * _popd_: pop the top from stack and go to that directory

 ####cp(copy)/scp(secure copy)
 * [SCP (Secure Copy) - Wikipedia](http://en.wikipedia.org/wiki/Secure_copy)